dadagust/Inno-Cv-Project-/README.md

 > If you want to test Face mesh, you need to run test.py script and provide path to the image as in the Canny method.

+You can just run main.py script, that will preprocess data and train the model

 weights for both models can be downloaded here: https://disk.yandex.ru/d/qeS6rFYpQOQqGg